23rd District PTA

 There are a couple of handy-dandy forms that will help your PTA be compliant, courtesy of the California State Attorney General.
 These forms are:

-• Registry of Charitable Trusts Renewal (RRF-1)
+• Registry of Charities and Fundraisers Renewal (RRF-1)

 • View an annotated version of this form to help you here.